 - Popular metrics church leaders use to evaluate success

-- Tools you can use to track church data
+- Tools to track and interpret data

-- Why measurement matters
+- Why measurement matters (& where it goes wrong)

 Popular Metrics Church Leaders Use To Evaluate Success